colerau/photo-rover-frontend-v3/README.md

 ## With Photo Rover, you can view a daily-updating list of pictures straight from NASA's Curiosty Mars rover.

+This app was created with React, Redux, and Redux Thunk.

 To see more photos, click on New Earth Date in the header, then type in a date in the format YYYY/MM/DD.

 Check out the tutorial to learn more!